The Rise of Christianity

 Stark’s Overall Conclusion: Christianity Has a Superior Theology to Competing Pagan Religions

-Stark states that Christianity offered,
+Stark states how Christianity offered:

 As we have discussed earlier, Christianity provided “…liberating social relations between the sexes and within families.” and that it “…greatly modulated class differences — more than rhetoric was involved when slave and noble greeted one another as brothers in Christ.”